Selling a Education & EdTech Business in London

 City-specific signals

-- Local context: London is the M&A capital of Europe — home to the highest concentration of PE funds, investment banks, and strategic acquirers on the continent.
+- Execution context: London is the M&A capital of Europe — home to the highest concentration of PE funds, investment banks, and strategic acquirers on the continent.

 Sector-specific signals